 The biennial regular session concluded on May 31, but the governor called legislators back into a special session that began in mid-July.
-The Legislature enacted several education-related items on the governor's session call with the passage of House Bill 21, which: establishes grants to help school districts offset financial hardships they experience due to changes to Foundation School Program formula funding or to statutes that equalize wealth differences between school districts; provides additional state aid to charter schools with acceptable performance ratings; modifies provisions that provide extra aid to districts with low student enrollment; and establishes the Texas Commission on Public School Finance.
-The bill transfers \$311 million in general funds from the state Health and Human Services Commission (HHSC) to the Texas Education Agency (TEA); of that, \$150 million is allocated to school district hardship grants, \$60 million to additional charter school aid, and \$41 million for aid to low-enrollment districts.
-The bill transfers \$212 million from HHSC to the Teacher Retirement System of Texas for lowering premiums and deductibles during the 2018 and 2019 plan years.
+Several education-related items on the governor's session call were approved with the passage of House Bill 21, which: establishes grants to help school districts offset financial hardships they experience due to changes to Foundation School Program formula funding or to statutes that equalize wealth differences between school districts; provides additional state aid to charter schools with acceptable performance ratings; modifies provisions that provide extra aid to districts with low student enrollment; and establishes the Texas Commission on Public School Finance.
+The bill transfers \$311 million in general funds from the state Health and Human Services Commission (HHSC) to the Texas Education Agency (TEA); of that, \$150 million is allocated to school districts.
+The bill transfers \$212 million from HHSC to the Teacher Retirement System of Texas for the purpose of lowering premiums and deductibles during the 2018 and 2019 plan years.

 For the 2018-19 biennium (which begins in September 2017), statewide general funds decline 2.5 percent to \$113.1 billion.
 While higher education funding rises 1.1 percent to \$17.8 billion, public education funding declines 1.5 percent to under \$41 billion for the biennium.
-Despite the decline in general funds for public education, increased revenue from the property tax relief fund brings overall state funds for Foundation School Program formula funding to \$42.7 billion for the biennium, up 0.7 percent.
+However, despite the decline in general funds for public education, increased revenue from the property tax relief fund brings overall state funds for Foundation School Program formula funding to \$42.7 billion for the biennium, up 0.7 percent.